Our Story

 Before You Go runs on a structured research and editorial process — not a single search query or one-time snapshot.

-We built specialized monitoring systems that continuously pull from the places travelers actually share their experiences: forums, community boards, news outlets, travel reviews, and government advisories.
+We built a structured review process that continuously surfaces information from the places travelers actually share their experiences: forums, community boards, news outlets, travel reviews, and government advisories.
 Each source type is handled separately so the right patterns get surfaced from the right places.

 The raw data gets structured, categorized, scored by frequency, and cross-referenced before it's ever published.
 Scams that appear once in a single thread don't make the cut.
 Patterns that show up across multiple independent sources — and hold up over time — do.